 SR OS supports the ability for SR-TE primary and secondary paths to use a configured path containing explicit SID values.
-The SID value for an SR-TE LSP hop is configured using the sid-label command under configure>router>mpls>path as follows:

-Where sid-value specifies an MPLS label value for that hop in the path.
+The SID value for an SR-TE LSP hop is configured using the sid-label sid-value parameter of the configure>router mpls path hop command, where sid-value specifies an MPLS label value for that hop in the path.

-When SIDs are explicitly configured for a path, the user must provide all of the necessary SIDs to reach the destination.
-The router does not validate whether the whole label stack provided is correct other than checking that the top SID is programmed locally.
-A path can come up even if it contains SIDs that are invalid.
-The user or controller programming the path should ensure that the SIDs are correct.
-A path must consist of either all SIDs or all IP address hops.
+When SIDs are explicitly configured for a path that consists of either all SIDs or all IP address hops, the user must provide all of the necessary SIDs to reach the destination.
+The router does not validate whether the provided label stack is correct.